renatomaia/coutil/doc/manual.md

 ### `system.getpid ([which])`

-Returnes  according to the following value of string `which`:

-Returns a process identifier,
-as indicated by `which`,
-which can be:
+Returns the process identifier, as indicated by `which`, which can be:

-- `"self"`: of the current process (the default).
+- `"self"`: for the current process (the default).
-- `"parent"`: of the current process's parent process.
+- `"parent"`: for the current process parent.

 ### `system.emitsig (pid, signal)`